What do parts of speech mean in Russian? What parts of speech are there?

 Let’s take the word “pillar” for analysis.

-Similarly act with words from other groups:
+Likewise deal with words from other groups:

 We study independent parts of speech

-What are the parts of speech in Russian
+What are the parts of speech in Russian?

-What are parts of speech and what are they
+What are parts of speech and what are they?

-Service parts of speech they are called so because they do not have their own meaning, but only serve independent ones, help them connect with each other.
+Functional parts of speech they are called so because they do not have their own meaning, but only serve independent ones, help them connect with each other.

 A table of parts of speech with examples will help you better understand the topic: